 What is the CLEP Program?

-Each institution sets their own minimum scores to determine eligibility for credit.
+Each institution sets its minimum scores to determine eligibility for credit.
 To determine which institutions accept CLEP credit, click here.

 Get a second chance at earning credit for AP courses if needed (not all AP courses have a CLEP available).
 Save money and time (which is money!) to graduate with minimal debt.